PROPOSED STANDARD OF CARE BILL

 5. Maintain updated record keeping:

-(a) Any person or entity such as a breeder, rescue, pet store or flipper shall provide due diligence in good faith to maintain a chain of custody record on each bird
+(a) Any person or entity such as a breeder, rescue, pet store or flipper shall provide due diligence in good faith to maintain a chain of custody record on each bird with previous vet records and a form of identification of that bird.

 6. Feather Plucking and Self-mutilation